• Skip to primary navigation

 Remove, then paint the bottom and sides of the cup using white chocolate.
 Chill until hardened, about 5 minutes.

-I used foil candy cups because they are more sturdy.
+I used foil candy cups because they are sturdier than paper cups.
 If you use plain paper cups, you might want to keep two cups together to make them more sturdy.
 Candy cups come in several different sizes.
 I used 1 inch, measured across the bottom of the cup.
-If you use mini cupcake cups, which are between 1 1/4 and 1 1/2 inches, your candies will be larger and you’ll make fewer candies using the ingredients listed in the recipe.
+If you use mini cupcake cups, which are between 1 ¼ and 1 ½ inches, your candies will be larger and you'll make fewer candies using the ingredients listed in the recipe.

 Remove the candy cups from the refrigerator and peel or tear the paper cups off.